johnlaudun/teaching/courses/334/schedule.md

 **January 23**. *How We Write*.
 Read: "Informal Writing" in McCulloch.

+> **Assignment**: record one minute of video of two or more people talking in a public place, making sure that they are far enough away that you can’t hear what they are saying.
+Watch the video later and describe what you think the participants were talking about.
+(50-100 words)

 **January 25**. *How We "Chat"*.
 Read: "How Conversations Change" in McCulloch.

 ### It's People Who String Words into Sentence-y Things